What is Selective Mutism?

 Selective Mutism can be difficult for both the child and their families.
 Children with SM have described anxiety as feeling like they have tape over their mouths and bricks on their feet.
 Left untreated, symptoms can worsen into a lifetime habit of mutism that lasts into adulthood and becomes much more difficult to treat.

-At Pinnacle Counseling and Testing Center, we are one of the only counseling centers south of Los Angeles that specialize in SM.
-For our treatment, we use Parent-Child Interaction Therapy for Selective Mutism (PCIT-SM) which is a counseling technique created by Dr. Steven Kurtz.
-This technique involves the counselor building a strong and trusting relationship with the client in order to promote "Brave Talking."
+At Pinnacle Counseling and Testing Center, we are one of the only counseling centers in southern California that specialize in the treatment of Selective Mutism.
+For our treatment, we use a a combination of Cognitive Behavioral Therapy (CBT), Exposure Therapy, and Parent-Child Interaction Therapy for Selective Mutism (PCIT-SM) skills.
+PCIT-SM is a counseling technique created by Dr. Steven Kurtz which involves the counselor building a strong and trusting relationship with the client in order to promote "Brave Talking."
 Advanced sessions often include "exposure therapy," where the therapist accompanies the client to a public place, such as school or a store, where they can practice their brave talking in order to generalize their skills and reduce their anxiety.

 Our counselors have received specialized training in the treatment of clients with SM and have a talent and passion for working with them.
 Our clients regularly experience drastic improvement in their Selective Mutism symptoms after treatment with our counselors.